django/djangoproject.com/README.rst

     foreman start

-If you just want to run one of the processes defined above use the ``run`` subcommand like so::
+If you just want to run one of the processes defined above, use the ``run`` subcommand like so::

     foreman run web